PascalRai/ImageClassificationUsingCNN/README.md

 ## Dataset:

 We are using dataset imorted from Kaggle titled (Intel Image Classification - 6 class dataset).
-<br>One model contains 3 labels dataset for reducing the compute duration.
+<br>One model contains 3 class dataset for reducing the compute duration.

-<br>The other model uses all 6 lables and uses a gpu for modeling.
+<br>The other model uses all 6 class and uses a gpu for modeling.

 ## Libraries used: